Conditions in reception facilities

 First Reception Centre, Pournara

-From 2020 onwards, asylum seekers who have arrived in the country in an irregular manner are referred to the Centre.
+The Emergency Reception Centre (Pournara) was converted into a First Reception Centre.
+In 2019, the Centre underwent construction to upgrade the existing infrastructure by replacing tents with prefabricated constructions.
+Since 2020, asylum seekers who arrive in the country in an irregular manner are referred to the Centre.
 The services provided in the Centre include identification, registration, and lodging of asylum applications as well as medical screenings and vulnerability assessments.
 The medical test includes tuberculosis screening (Mantoux test), HIV, and Hepatitis.
-From late 2022 residents can also submit their application for MRC in the community.
+From late 2022 onwards, residents can also submit their application for material reception conditions for when they exit and reside in the community, however due to staffing and organisational issues, not all persons are given access to this procedure and persons still exit the centre without applying for MRC.

+Residents are hosted in confined areas, where they are accommodated in prefabricated housing units, tents, and refugee housing units, provided by UNHCR to replace tents with more appropriate solutions.
+In 2022 around 500 asylum-seekers were residing in prefabricated shelters with access to electricity and heating, while others were accommodated in either tents or semi-hard plastic structures without access to electricity and adequate hygiene facilities.
 Throughout 2022 there were no more available spaces in the housing units or tents, and residents were instructed to sleep wherever they could; persons reported that they sleep two to a bed, on the floor or even in the playground.
-Furthermore, in 2022 incidents of alleged sexual harassment and incidents of rape were reported by individuals accommodated in Pournara.[5]
+Furthermore, in 2022 incidents of alleged sexual harassment and incidents of rape were reported by individuals accommodated in Pournara.

+Pournara includes a safe zone intended to accommodate UASC, vulnerable women, and families.
 Regarding the admission procedure of vulnerable persons into the Safe Zone; the Coordinator of the Safe Zone receives information on vulnerable cases from the EUAA Coordinator for vulnerability assessments on a daily basis and screens and selects the persons that will be accommodated in the Safe Zone.
 However, there are instances where a person may be admitted into the Safe Zone when vulnerabilities are identified prior to the vulnerability assessment.
 Overall men are not permitted to stay in the Safe Zone, including vulnerable men and members of LGBTIQ+ groups.

 Families can be accommodated in the Safe Zone, however in most case they will be accommodated in the main section of the Centre, as men, including fathers with children are not allowed to stay in the Safe Zone and the families choose not to be separated.
 However, single mothers with children who have significant vulnerabilities may be accommodated in Zone A of the Safe Zone.

-Throughout 2021, the situation led to frequent protests in the Centre by asylum seekers, most times peaceful, but at times clashes between residents broke out or damage was caused.
-During one of these protests, protesters broke the gates of the Centre and walked out in demonstration.
-Nevertheless, they all decided to return in the Centre after negotiations were made with the authorities and due to concerns it will affect their asylum applications.[12]
-In late 2021, MPs from the Human Rights Committee of the Parliament carried out a visit to Pournara and stated having been left appalled by its conditions.[13]
-In early 2022, another serious clash broke out among residents, leading to serious injuries and damages.[14]
-Residents from neighboring villages have repeatedly voiced their discontent over the impact the Centre has over the area, specifically with regards to littering, trespassing and security concerns, and staged a protest outside Parliament in July 2022.
-Community leaders have welcomed government plans of reinforced fencing around the Centre [15] but also demand the complete closure or relocation of the Centre.[16]
+In early 2022, another serious clash broke out among residents, leading to serious injuries and damages.
+Residents from neighbouring villages repeatedly voiced their discontent over the impact the Centre has on the area, specifically with regards to littering, trespassing and security concerns, and staged a protest outside Parliament in July 2022.
+Community leaders have welcomed government plans of reinforced fencing around the Centre, but also demand the complete closure or relocation of the Centre.
+[9]

 Reception Centre for Asylum Seekers, Kofinou